- 1 Jesus said that He was the speaker for the invisible God

 God was definitely seen only as “an image” by Ezekiel and John.
 Ezekiel said He was “like a man,” and described God as only a “vision” of color and fire.
 Ezekiel described God as “the appearance of fire all around and within it . . . the appearance of fire with brightness all around” (Ezekiel 1:27).
 Irenaeus, in 180 A.D., in Against Heresies (Book 4:20, 10) emphasized that Ezekiel used the word “likeness” several times, to prove that Ezekiel did not actually “see God,” but only the “likeness” of a throne and “a man.”
 Both John and Ezekiel used the words “appearance” and “vision” to emphasize that even the color was a vision.
 John used the Greek word ὁράσει to describe the appearance of the color of God in Revelation.
 A better translation of Revelation 4:3 would actually be, “And the One sitting like a vision of sardius and jasper stone.”

 When we fully understand Jesus’ statement, “You have neither heard His voice at any time, nor seen His form,” (John 5:37) we will understand that the invisible God never communicates directly with His creation, but only through a Spirit.
-Even the voice that was heard from heaven when Jesus was baptized, was by way of a Spirit, which was likely also the Spirit of Christ.
+Even the voice that was heard from heaven when Jesus was baptized, was by way of a Spirit, was also the Spirit of Christ.
 “No one knows the Father, except the Son” (Matthew 11:27).
+A good proof of this is in Revelation 10:11, where Christ as the Angel, and the voice of God are heard simultaneously speaking together.

 The message of the Bible is that no one has ever seen God or heard His voice.